DONATE TO GPLI

 Fitting and Evaluation

-• Lenses selected from diagnostic fitting set based on corneal topographies:
+• GP lenses were selected from the diagnostic fitting set based on corneal topographies:

-• Both lenses fit mildly steep w/ mild dimple veiling, were inferiorly decentered with poor lid attachment, and had good edge lift 360˚
+• Both lenses fit mildly steep w/ mild dimple veiling, were inferiorly decentered with poor lid attachment, and had good edge clearance 360˚

-• Plan: Increase overall diameter (OAD) to 9.6 mm to increase lid attachment and include spherical equivalent over-refraction.
+• The plan was to increase the overall diameter (OAD) of the lenses to 9.6 mm to increase lid attachment and include the spherical equivalent over-refraction.

 • First dispense